nuclio/demos/fleet-alarm-detection-azure/README.md

 # Real-time alarm conditions based on telemetry from a fleet of cars

 This demo scenario describes a fleet of cars sending telemetry data to nuclio via Azure Event Hub.
-The telemetry data is processed and correlated with the weather conditions in the car's location.
+The telemetry data is processed and correlated with the weather conditions at the car's location.

-Based on the processed telemetry the nuclio function creates real-time alerts if necessary and also sends the enriched data to Spark for further calculations and alerts.
+Based on the processed telemetry, the nuclio function creates real-time alerts and also sends the enriched data to Spark for further calculations and alerts.

 ![image](https://user-images.githubusercontent.com/17064840/35099715-b7306804-fc61-11e7-8629-3874745393f9.png)